 This software comes with many different functions for managing all aspects of a rental property.
 Within the interface, you can manage vacancies, maintenance, and even accounting.
 The accounting suite is very well thought out and includes automatic rent reminders, a complete ledger, and can generate reports on demand.
 There’s even an online tenant portal where tenants can make their rental payments online.

 Buildium’s basic package costs $50 per month and covers up to 150 units.
 If needed, you can purchase larger packages with support for up to 5,000 units at the highest level.
 Higher tiers cost less money per unit, so larger properties will get the best price.
 Even so, $50 per month for 150 units works out to only $0.33 per unit, which is a trivial expense.
 Buildium also offers a 15-day free trial period, so you can see if it works for you before purchasing a membership.

 This software has a ticket-based customer support system, which can sometimes take several hours to deliver a response.
-That said, the team is very knowledgeable and can help you through most common issues with a minimum of fuss.
+That said, the team is very knowledgeable and can help you through most common issues with minimal fuss.

-AppFolio is designed primarily for landlords with a large number of properties, although it’s suitable for any landlord who’s trying to grow their business.
+AppFolio is designed primarily for landlords with many properties, although it’s suitable for any landlords trying to grow their business.
 It supports all types of units, from single-family homes to large apartment complexes, and most importantly of all, its offerings are à la carte.
 You pay a fixed fee per unit instead of an all-in-one fee.
 There’s no tiered pricing or other limitations on how many units you can manage.
 You also pay for advanced features individually, so you only pay for what you use.